 10.2.2.1 Violations of PX Rules

-PX Participants and their Agents may be fined, censured, or subject to any other fitting sanction for violating a PX Rule as set forth in the sanctions and penalties approved by FERC.
+PX Participants may be fined, censured, or subject to any other fitting sanction for violating a PX Rule as set forth in the sanctions and penalties approved by FERC.
+PX has no jurisdiction over agents.
+I think you meant to remove this.

 10.2.2.2 Aiding and Abetting Violations of PX Rules